AXErunners/axerunner/README.md

 AXE wallet/daemon management utilities - version 0.1.26

 * This script installs, updates, and manages single-user axe daemons and wallets
-* It is currently only compatible with 32/64 bit linux.
+* It is currently only compatible with 32/64 bit Linux.
 * Multi-user (system directory) installs are not supported

 # Install/Usage